Gallie83/run-diary/README.md

 ### Active Goals

-- A list is displayed with an active goals the user has added.
+- A list is displayed with any active goals the user has added.
 The user can see the goal name, distance from their home location and a progress bar with how much percent they have so far.

 - If the user has ran the total goal distance, then a clickable green section with 'GOAL COMPLETED' appears beneath the goal, that then moves it to the Completed Goals tab.
 Users have the option to delete a goal at any time.